farhadkpx/Data-Science-Capstone-Project/README.md

 - stripping unnecessary white spaces.

 ## N-Gram design
-Tokenizing the 'Sample Corpus' with TermDocumentMatrix function. <
+After having a clean dataset(Sample Corpus), I've gone through these steps to create N-grams
+* `1.
+Applying TermDocumentMatrix function on Sampled clean corpus to create text-terms.`
-* Convert the tokens in to a matrix.
+* `2.
+Converting the tokens in to a matrix.`
-* Reordering token-terms (higher > lower) of the matrix by frequency.
+* `3.
+Reordering token-terms (higher > lower) of the matrix by frequency.`
-* Transforming the matrix into data frame with column names as strings and frequency.
+* `4.
+Transforming the matrix into data frame with column names as strings and frequency.`
-* Save them as final_Unigram, final_bigram, final_trigram,
+* `5.
+Save them as Unigram_test, bigram_test, trigram_test,
-* final_fourgram and final_fivegram as N-garam data frame with 'Rda' file format.
+* `6. fourgram_test and fivegram_test as N-garam data frame with 'Rda' file format.`

-* These Rda data frames will be called by the algorithm for next word prediction.
+These Rda data frames will be called by the algorithm for next word prediction.

 ## Building the language model
 In search of finding the right next-word-prediction model, I think Markov chain model in collaboration with Markov